wickandbergamot/wickandbergamot/SECURITY.md

 2. [Incident Response Process](#process)

 <a name="reporting"></a>
-## Reporting security problems to Safecoin
+## Reporting security problems to Wickandbergamot

 **DO NOT CREATE AN ISSUE** to report a security problem.
 Instead, please send an email to security@solana.com and provide your github username so we can add you